 November 10, 2010

 A report published by the American Psychological Association suggests the residents of Los Angeles are the most stressed in the nation.
 Traffic, work problems and unemployment, balancing the demands of career and family — all contribute to stress, anxiety and unhappiness.
-PCH Treatment Center, located in Los Angeles, offers help for persons with psychological issues that are impacting their family life, relationships, or work or school performance.
+PCH Treatment Center, located in Los Angeles, offers help for persons with psychological issues and anxiety disorders that are impacting their family life, relationships, or work or school performance.

 By Elex Michaelson